Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 9. Contentsquare’s feedback button

-What it is: Contentsquare’s feedback button or widget gives you instant visual feedback from real website users.
+What it is: Contentsquare’s feedback button gives you instant visual feedback from real website users.
 Users select, rate, and comment on specific page elements so you can learn what they love about your site—and what they want you to improve.

-Use the feedback widget to understand
+Use the feedback widget to understand these 3 things:

-• User happiness over time (based on a graph of feedback ratings) and
+• User happiness over time (based on a graph of feedback ratings)

 • User satisfaction before and after you make a change to your site or app